-This page documents the overall process and tasks of releasing a Nextcloud app to the public, as well as preparation and follow-up tasks.
+This page documents the overall process and tasks of releasing a Nextcloud app to the app store, as well as preparation and follow-up tasks.

-Not all of the described steps will apply to all apps.
+Not all of the described steps will apply to all apps on the app store.
 Some require fewer steps, for others there is some additional work to do.
 Adjust the process accordingly.

 Before the release